Skip to Content

 By: Miles HenryFact Checked

-Standard buckskin horse with a classic golden tan coat and black mane and tail.
+Classic buckskin horse with a golden tan coat and black mane, tail, and legs, showcasing the cream gene effect on a bay base.

 Standard buckskin coat color